laravel/docs/blade.md

         $this->type = $type;
         $this->message = $message;
     }

 #### Using Attributes & Slots Inside The Class

-Blade components also allow you to access the component name, attributes and slot inside the class's render method.
-All you need to do is return the view in a closure:
+Blade components also allow you to access the component name, attributes, and slot inside the class's render method.
+However, in order to access this data, you should return a Closure from your component's `render` method.
+The Closure will receive a `$data` array as its only argument:

     /**
      * Get the view / contents that represent the component.
      *